Click 3D map to enlarge, click again to zoom

 On a fine day, a more pleasant alternative to going through Civic Square and the centre of town from Oriental Bay would be simply to continue around the waterfront from Te Papa until you are opposite Whitmore St. This is a wide street that offers drive-on access onto the wharf and a viewshaft down to the Beehive (NZ’s seat of government) and beyond to the tree-covered slopes of Te Ahumairangi/Tinakori Hill.
 Head down Whitmore and cross to its left side to reach the Lambton Quay/Bowen St corner.

-Walk up the left side of Bowen St, cross The Terrace, and go up the steps to the large, white, rounded Ministry of Education building in front of you.
-Go around the right hand side and you will find yourself in Bolton St Cemetery.
+Walk up the left side of Bowen St, cross The Terrace, and go up the steps to the large, white building with rounded corners in front of you.
+There is a TA plaque set into the footpath just before it.
+Go around the right-hand side and you will find yourself in Bolton St Cemetery.
 Straight ahead, above the tombstones, is a curved ramp leading to a bridge over the motorway.
-Take the bridge to the other side of the cemetery (cut in two by the development of the motorway) and follow the City to Sea Walkway and Northern Walkway signs.
+Take the bridge to the other side of the cemetery (it was cut in two by the development of the motorway) and follow the City to Sea Walkway and Northern Walkway signs.
 Sometimes they have the TA sign as well as you make your way past a playing field, the rose garden and a café all on the right and into a network of paths snaking up the hill.
 If you lose the signs, just keep heading uphill until you get to the red brick Carter Observatory.
 A little further south-east is the top of the Cable Car.

 Cable Car Terminus to Mt Kaukau: 3hrs 15, 10 km

 The cable car terminus was really just a scenic indulgence because you now go back down the hill again, albeit via a different route.
-Walk down to the main gates of the Botanical Gardens, by going a little more south than the way you came up.
+Walk down to the main gates of the Botanical Gardens, by going a little more south than the way you came up, down the Downhill Walk (outlined on a map of the gardens by the cable car lookout).
 There is a rock with a large TA plaque on the start of the path.
 It goes down to the top of the children’s playground, passes the Tree House, and then the Sound Shell.
 The path is inset at intervals with a glass mosaic that apparently represents a flowering pohutukawa branch, with three green leaves and a spray of orange and red for the flower.
 Cross Glenmore St outside the gates and head north and then take a left turn up St Mary’s St when you get to the dairy with the glassed-in verandah above it.
 The Northern Walkway sign is at the top of this steep street.
-You follow this path up and around the side of the hill formerly known as Tinakori Hill, but more properly as Te Ahumairangi Hill (Tinakori is already a mis-spelling of Tina-kahore).
-Continue until you hit Weld St, go down it, crossing Wade, then across Margaret/Cecil St, and down its steps into Wadestown Rd.
+You follow this path up and around the side of the hill formerly known as Tinakori Hill, but more properly as Te Ahumairangi Hill (Tinakori is a misspelling of Tina-kahore, which was never the hill’s proper name anyway).
+Continue until you hit Weld St, go down it, cross Wade, then over Margaret St/Cecil Rd, and down Weld’s steps into Wadestown Rd.
 There are toilets and a pedestrian crossing at right.
-Cross over, turn left, and after about 50m turn right into right into Hanover St, and at the end of this there is a display board showing the tracks for the next part of the Northern Walkway.
-The track entrance is easy to miss – it is just behind the signboard.
+Cross over, turn left, and after about 50m turn right into Hanover St, and at the end of this there is a display board showing the tracks for the next part of the Northern Walkway.
+The track entrance is easy to miss – it is just behind the signboard!
 As on Te Ahumairangi Hill, there are tracks all over the place, and you depart from the Northern Walkway to follow TA ones for a while.
-The TA route is along the stream, though after a short section beside the stream you have to go up hill and then along the hill-side before coming down again.
+The TA route is along the stream, though after a short section beside the stream you have to go up hill and then along the hillside before coming down again.
 There are TA signs to guide you.
-You eventually rejoin the walkway and end up on Waikowhai St. Walk north along this, through a roundabout where it becomes Ottawa Rd, and just after this point is the red brick Ngaio Town Hall and Library, with the last toilets on the rest of the route.
+You eventually rejoin the walkway and end up on Waikowhai St. Turn right to walk north along this, through a roundabout where it becomes Ottawa Rd, and just after this point is the red brick Ngaio Town Hall and Library, with the last toilets on the route.

-Go behind the library into Cummings Park, or keep going up Ottawa Rd to pass Cafe Villa if you are hungry (though I do not recommend the muesli) and join Awarua St as it ends on Ottawa Rd.
-Stay above the children’s play area to take a track through to Awarua St. At the very end of this long street uphill is Bells Track.
+Continue on Ottawa Rd to pass the town hall and library, then turn left behind the building into Cummings Park.
+Stay above the children’s play area to take a track through to Awarua St. (If you are hungry, you can instead reach Awarua St by staying on Ottawa Rd to pass Cafe Villa (though I do not recommend the muesli) and join the street when it meets Ottawa Rd.)
+At the very end of the long, uphill Awarua St is Bells Track.
 This brings you up onto the ridge line.
 Then you go north to reach the summit of Mt Kaukau (445m).
 This is the high point with the huge transmitter tower on it that you would have seen from various points earlier.
 There are great views all along here, but it can also be very windy, and sometimes you may be in cloud.
-If you want to bail out, you can take the track downhill to the east from the lookout to Woodmancoate St and catch a train back to Wellington, or further on, leave where the Old Coach Rd starts and descend into Johnsonville, head east, and again, catch a train.
+If you want to bail out, you can take the track downhill to the east from the lookout to Woodmancoate St and catch a train back to Wellington or, further on, leave where the Old Coach Rd starts and descend into Johnsonville, head east, and again, catch a train.

 Mt Kaukau to Colonial Knob: 3 hr 20, 14 km